oconpa/facial_rekog_tute/README.md

 2. Great work, you've now finished your first page of features for your ML website.
 To test whether the functionality works we will try upload an image from the website.
 To do this we will need to kick off a local version of the site with the following code.

+<i>Only run this if you're the process running in your terminal has stopped, it should still be running from before.</i>

 ```shell
 npm run start
 ```

-<i>server might still be running if you didn't shut it down from earlier</i>
+3. Make sure you **Save** after editing files on cloud9.

-3. After the app has compiled successfully, click **Tools** in the toolbar up top, click **Preview** and finally click **Preview Running Application**.
+4. After the app has compiled successfully, click **Tools** in the toolbar up top, click **Preview** and finally click **Preview Running Application**.
    Open the preview in another tab by clicking the arrow / box button on the right of the search bar.

-4. In the app, you will need to navigate to the upload page by opening up the left drawer menu.
+5. In the app, you will need to navigate to the upload page by opening up the left drawer menu.
 Once on the page, try uploading an image using the upload interface; preferably a facial image, to test whether your /upload and /detect routes work.
 Make sure to click **Scan**.

-5. If you've correctly followed the previous steps and all goes well, the site should save your image to the s3 with a json of detections and render the results, if their is at least one facial detection on the site.
+6. If you've correctly followed the previous steps and all goes well, the site should save your image to the s3 with a json of detections and render the results, if their is at least one facial detection on the site.

 ## Gallery Time